 Details of our pub gigs can be found in the events section, Gospel Bell Collective [Facebook page]

 Gospel Bell also play at a wide range of other venues – from churches to festivals, village halls, gardens parties and fund-raising events.
 Here we offer a range of options – from concert style performances to foot-stamping audience participation and choral singing at festival and party events to more sensitive worship support at formal and informal church services.

-The YouTube video and SoundCloud playlist feature twenty songs from the Gospel Bell repertoire that showcase the music we play in open sessions (as Gospel Bell collective) and in more performance-oriented environments (as Gospel Bell).
+The YouTube video and SoundCloud playlists feature songs from the Gospel Bell repertoire that illustrate the music we play in open sessions (as Gospel Bell collective) and in more performance-oriented environments (as Gospel Bell).

 We are also involved in dance and other forms of music and can provide an engaging combination of the two for event organisers who would like to maximise participation.
 For more details, please see the DANCE and OTHER MUSIC sections.

 There is a rich tradition of Gospel music and Gospel Bell sustains this by drawing on blues, folk and country music influences to re-create these songs.
 We began playing Gospel in October 2014 at the Bell in Adderbury, Oxfordshire.
 Twenty minutes after we started playing on that first evening, the organiser of a local festival asked us to play at their event.
 We didn’t have a band name but our host pub gave us an idea!

 We played in the acoustic tent at the local festival and after we’d finished playing, a number of people told us that they’d enjoyed the music because it was different.
 We noticed too that some joined us in singing the choruses.